 At Thousand Islands National Park the forests, fields, and rocky islands are our classrooms.
 Park interpreters uncover a natural world of wonder to park visitors with hands on experiences.
 Hold a loonie-sized baby turtle, touch rough-hewn archaeological remains, unearth a hidden geocache and connect deeply with this landscape.

 In May, June and September, schools can participate in the curriculum-based island program Island Quest.

-In June, July and August, catch up with a friendly interpreter at the Mallorytown Landing Visitor Centre or during roving island programs on weekends.
+In June, July and August, catch up with a friendly interpreter at the Mallorytown Landing Visitor Centre.
 Check out the Calendar of Events for scheduled programs and events.

 Camping is one of the best ways to discover some of Canada’s most beautiful natural heritage areas by spending the night in one of Parks Canada’s many campgrounds across the country.

 There’s nothing like escaping into the Canadian outdoors to help you unwind and reconnect with your loved ones.
 Paddling the cool waters of Thousand Islands National Park is nearly effortless with the help of regional outfitters.

 Learn to fish with Musky Rush Charters out of Gananoque, Ontario.

 Gananoque Boat Line ferries students to Georgina Island where they follow a series of clues to learn about the park and its place in the Thousand Islands ecosystem.
 Working in teams, students use a map, compass and binoculars to solve the island's riddles and complete the quest.
 This 1 ½-hour program is offered in May, June and September.